Published 2014-03-10.

 Vector

-The immutable.Vector
+The immutable.Vector class is

 also an immutable ordered collection that provides a compromise between indexed and linear access.